stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/variablecollection/idx_get/_index.md

 title: Aspose::Words::VariableCollection::idx_get method
 linktitle: idx_get
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::VariableCollection::idx_get method.
-Gets or a sets a document variable by the case-insensitive name. null values are not allowed as a right hand side of the assignment and will be replaced by empty string in C++.
+description: 'Aspose::Words::VariableCollection::idx_get method.
+Gets or a sets a document variable by the case-insensitive name. null values are not allowed as a right hand side of the assignment and will be replaced by empty string in C++.'
 type: docs
 weight: 1000
 url: /cpp/aspose.words/variablecollection/idx_get/